walterhiggins/WMPJS/book-outline.md

 ![create a new file](images/chapter-04/screenshot-edit-new-file.png)

 The file has just been created but hasn't been opened.
 If using TextWrangler click the file to open it.
 If using gedit double-click the file to open it.
 The file contents now appear in the editing pane on the right.
-The file is - as you'd expect - empty.
+The file is, as you'd expect, empty.
 Type in the following code exactly as you see it.

     // TO DO : Add some code later

 The above code is just a *comment* we've added to remind ourselves that we must add some proper code later.
 This 'comment' isn't understandable to the computer so we can write whatever we like on a line beginning with `//`, the computer will not try to interpret and execute it.
 Comments like this can be very useful for programmers because they make understanding code easier.
-Writing code is like any kind of writing - you should try to make your code readable by yourself and others so if you look at your code later you can figure out what you did.
+Writing code is like any kind of writing -- you should try to make your code readable by yourself and others so if you look at your code later you can figure out what you did.

 Most programming languages provide a way to add comments.
 In JavaScript there are different ways you can add comments.
 You can add a single-line comment like the one above by inserting 2 forward-slash ( / ) characters and then any text after is a comment and will be ignored by the computer until the next line.
 We'll talk more about comments later.